kowaalczyk/big-data/README.md

 Applications located in `applications/*` subdirectories are mounted under `usr/src/applications`, which makes them synchronized with the host and accessible from the container.

+#### Zeppelin & Spark

+Zeppelin server is currently configured as a separate service, not even running on HDFS.
+Volumes for `data` and `notebooks` are created for sharing files between container and the host.

+*NOTE: Currently, all notebooks are in .gitignore (only applications are versioned)*

 ### Running locally / on virtual machines